canro91/canro91.github.io/_posts/2022-05-16-LINQMethodsInPictures.md

                             });
 ```

-The second parameter of the `GroupBy` is a `Func` with the grouping key and the elements of each group as parameters.
+The second parameter of `GroupBy` is a `Func` with the grouping key and the elements of each group as parameters.
 This `Func` works like a mapping function to transform each group or bucket found.

 This query would be,